Francisca Luhong James: Miss World Malaysia 2018

 In 2018, James reached the top five at Miss World Malaysia 2018.
 She also won the People's Choice and Top Model awards.

 Miss Universe Malaysia 2020

 In 2020, James won Miss Universe Malaysia 2020, earning her the right to represent Malaysia at Miss Universe 2020.
 The final of Miss Universe Malaysia 2020 was held on 5 September 2020 at Damansara, Petaling Jaya, Selangor.
 James was the eighth Miss Universe Malaysia from Sarawak and also the first Dayak woman.

 Miss Universe 2020

 James represented Malaysia at Miss Universe 2020, held in Hollywood, Florida, US on 16 May 2021.
 She did not reach the top 21, marking the 50 years of unplacement for Malaysia at Miss Universe since Josephine Lena Wong at Miss Universe 1970.

 Controversy

 During her reign, James was accused of having previously been a nude model on adult websites, which she denied.
-This resulted in her being forced to stepdown as the titleholder of Miss Universe Malaysia.
+This resulted in her being forced to step down as the titleholder of Miss Universe Malaysia.